jsloop42/dreamlisp/README.md

 #### do

-`do` is used to group mutiple expression within a single expression.
+`do` is used to group multiple expression within a single expression.

 ```
 λ user> (if 1 (do (println "1") (println "2")) (println "-1"))